Willetton

 Willetton's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The rate of private health cover is approximately 52% of the total population (~11,154 people), which is slightly higher than the average SA2 area.
+Its private health cover rate is approximately 52%, which is higher than the average SA2 area (~11,176 people).
 The most prevalent medical conditions are arthritis and asthma, affecting 5.6% and 5.1% of residents respectively.
-A significant majority, 77.6%, report no medical ailments, compared to 76.0% in Greater Perth.
-Willetton has a higher proportion of seniors aged 65 and over, at 16.7% (3,554 people).
-Health outcomes among seniors are strong and largely align with the general population's health profile.
+Notably, 77.6% of Willetton's residents report having no medical ailments, compared to 76.0% in Greater Perth.
+As of the latest data (2016), 16.7% of Willetton's population is aged 65 and over (3,562 people).
+Health outcomes among seniors are strong, largely aligning with the general population's health profile.

 Frequently Asked Questions - Health